BDC Hamburger Icon

 Even though you may be tempted to post your job opening on as many sites as possible so you can fill the position quickly, this strategy will require you to sift through many unqualified candidates, ultimately costing you time and money.

-Using sites such as LinkedIn, Monster, Indeed and Upwork can help you find authentic applicants who have experience and the specific skills you require.
+Sites like LinkedIn, Monster, Indeed and Upwork can help you find authentic applicants with experience and the required skills.
 Use filters to narrow candidates by geographic location, certifications or available hours.

 Do introduce yourself in person or through an online video.